S.T. Dhoon (2) FD54

 9.7.1929: Hull registry closed.

-10.7.1929: Registered at Fleetwood (FD54).
+10.7.1929: Registered at Fleetwood (FD54) Magnus B. J. Wedum designated manager.

-Pre 4.1940: Employed on Fishery Protection (WA/Fort William/Fleetwood).
+Pre 4.1940: Employed on Fishery Protection (WA/Fort William/Fleetwood) (1-12pdr, 4 Lewis guns).

-27.5.1940: Requisitioned for war service and employed on miscellaneous naval duties(P.No.4.131) (Hire rate £88.16.6d/month).
+27.5.1940: Requisitioned for war service (Hire rate £83.16.6d/month).

 4.1941: Fitted out for minesweeping duties.

-11.1945: Returned and reverted to DHOON (FD54).
+11.1945: Returned to owner and reverted to DHOON (FD54).

-12.12.1947: In heavy swell and fog stranded under the Latrabjarg, west coast of Iceland.
+12.12.1947: In heavy swell and fog stranded under the Látrabjarg, west coast of Iceland.

-13.12.1947: Farmers from Hvallatur and neighbouring farms descended down cliffs 850ft to an outcrop called Flaugarnef, 200ft above the shore.
+13.12.1947: Farmers from Hvallátur and neighbouring farms descended down cliffs 850ft to an outcrop called Flaugarnef, 200ft above the shore.
 Party of four lowered to beach at low water and walked 550 yds to wreck.
-Shot a line to wreck and with the help of Albert Head, Bosun recovered twelve survivors+.
+Shot a line to wreck and with the help of Albert Head, Bosun, recovered twelve survivors+.
 Unable to get the whole group up to Flaugarnef before the tide flooded, a shelter was found under the cliffs for the seven crewmen remaining.
+14.12.1947: Rest of group recovered by chair up the cliff and brought to Hvallátur.

-15.12.1947: Last members of the party arrived at Hvallatur; three crew members including skipper and mate were lost*.
+15.12.1947: Last members of the party arrived at Hvallátur; three crew members including skipper and mate were lost**.

-19.12.1947: Survivors arrived Reykjavik in the GIER (RE.241) for flight to Prestwick.
+19.12.1947: Survivors arrived Reykjavik in the Icelandic trawler GIER (RE 241) for flight to Prestwick.

 8.3.1948: Fleetwood registry closed.

-(Saved+ – Albert Head, Bosun; G. H. Knight; T. Grundy; A. Anderton; W. Hague; J. Wright; A Spencer; A.S.
+Saved+ – Albert Head, Bosun; G. H. Knight; T. Grundy; A. Anderton; W. Hague; J. Wright; A Spencer; A.S.
 Dawkins: F. Patterson; A Stirzaker; R. Snasdell and A. Wallbank)

 Click to enlarge images